Tavily-Style Search API — Free to Self-Host (2026)

 docker compose up.
 Hit/v1/searchwith curl.
 Make sure the response shape works for your code. - Drop in the migration adapter.
 Swap

 TavilyClientforCrwTavilyShimin one staging service. - Decide hosted vs self-host based on volume.
-Below ~5K req/mo, Tavily Researcher's fastCRW pricing beats both.
+Below ~5K req/mo, a free-tier trial (yours or Tavily's) is a fine way to kick the tires.
 5K–100K, the OSS self-host or fastCRW Cloud both make sense depending on your ops appetite.
 Above 100K, talk to us.

-- If you want to compare against more OSS options, read open-source Tavily alternatives (covers OrioSearch, agent-search, SearXNG-direct) and self-hosted search APIs (the broader category, devops-focused).
+- If you want to compare against more OSS options, read open-source Tavily alternatives (covers OrioSearch, agent-search, and Vane) and self-hosted search APIs (the broader category, devops-focused).

 You can also compare against adjacent paid APIs: fastCRW vs Firecrawl, fastCRW vs SerpAPI, and Tavily vs Serper for the head-to-head between the two paid search APIs.